-It’s more important to keep the batteries warm when the low temperatures will last for more than a few days.
+It’s more important to keep the batteries warm when the low temperatures last for more than a few days.

-If you plan on spending a lot of time in sub zero temperatures, check out the battery’s specification before your buy.
+If you plan on spending a lot of time in sub-zero temperatures, check out the battery’s specification before your buy.
 It will state the freezing temperatures at varying charge states.

 Different types of batteries perform differently in cold temperatures.
 For example, lithium-ion batteries will freeze at much lower temperatures than AGM batteries but can’t be charged when it’s too cold.